 Ok, you got me.
 Phones aren’t free.

 If you’re putting together a simple lead magnet, video can be really valuable.
-As we’ll talk about later, video content has a high “perceived value.”
+As we discussed, video content has a high “perceived value.”
 That is—people like it.

-Don’t hesitate to shoot video on your phone and use it as your lead magnet.
+Don’t hesitate to shoot the video on your phone and use it as your lead magnet.

 Prezi is a presentation software that makes it easy to design engaging talks.
 Instead of using just “slides” like PowerPoint, Keynote, or Google Slides, Prezi gives you more flexibility in how you design stuff.